hashicorp/vault/website/source/docs/agent/autoauth/methods/aws.html.md

 # Vault Agent Auto-Auth AWS Method

-The `aws` performs authentication against the [AWS Auth method](https://www.vaultproject.io/docs/auth/aws.html).
+The `aws` method performs authentication against the [AWS Auth method](https://www.vaultproject.io/docs/auth/aws.html).
 Both `ec2` and `iam` authentication types are supported.
 If `ec2` is used, the agent will store the reauthentication value in memory and use it for reauthenticating, but will not